Taking out the first credit card can be a landmark in anyone's finances.

 If you only need a credit card for emergencies and intend to pay the due balance in full, then a no-annual-fee card could be the right option.

-If you want a credit card to pay off debt, look for the one with the lowest interest rate.
+If you want a credit card to pay off debt, look for the lowest interest rate.

 10. How Can I Get A Credit Card For The First Time?

-Getting your first credit card can get a little tricky and confusing.
+Getting your first credit card can get tricky and confusing.
 The first step is to meet the eligibility criteria for your chosen credit card to get it approved.

 Note that each credit provider may have set different requirements for their credit cards.
 So, visit the credit provider's website and thoroughly review that you meet the criteria of the specific card you are applying for.